Community Planning Through the Lens of

 -

-How do the goals, programs, policies, etc., of existing systems lead to or perpetuate these problems and strengths?
+What are the goals, programs, policies, and other elements of the existing systems?
+Do they lead to or perpetuate these problems or support your community's strengths?

 -